Who are you?

 Wait a second, you are based in the UK - yet most of the bands you feature are from the USA.
 Why is that?

-It isn't and never will be our intention to not feature many UK based bands, but this is because we generally have a problem finding ones we love.
+It isn't and never will be our intention to not feature many UK based bands, but this is because we generally have a problem finding ones we love and the ones we do love rarely reply to us when we make contact.
 I guess it is all relative, there are more bands to pick from in the USA and Canada - so the odds are we are more likely to find ones we enjoy.

 The State Of Music project - what is that all about?